oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/banked_memory_system/README.md

 To make the memory system more efficient, we can make three changes:

-1. We use the right-most array dimension for unrolled accesses, i.e. column dimension.
+1. Use the right-most array dimension for unrolled accesses, (that is, store the **column** dimension in the right-most array dimension).

-2. We choose the number of banks to a power-of-2 using `constexpr`-math functions.
+2. Choose the number of banks to a power-of-2 using `constexpr`-math functions.
 This line of code computes the closest power-of-2 above the given number.
 We use this power-of-2 as the number of banks in our optimized memory system.
-In our case, we use 8.
+Since this design performs up to 5 parallel memory accesses, a minimum of 5 banks are required.
+Since the next power-of-2 is 8, this design should be specified with 8 banks.
    > ```
    > constexpr size_t kNumBanks = fpga_tools::Pow2(fpga_tools::CeilLog2(kNumRows));
    > ```

-3. We change the loop induction variables to match with the memory access pattern and result in the correct indices to the `buffer`.
+3. Change the loop induction variables to match with the memory access pattern and result in the correct indices to `array2d` as assigned in change 1.

-After making the changes, we have the `OptimizedKernel` exercising the following memory access pattern:
+After making these changes, we have the `OptimizedKernel` exercising the following memory access pattern:

 ![Optimized Kernel Memory Access Pattern](./assets/access_pattern_optimized.gif)